anki-geo/ultimate-geography/README.md

 ## Upgrading

-If you're looking to upgrade to a newer version of the deck, this section is fo you.
+If you're looking to upgrade to a newer version of the deck, this section is for you.
 The process differs depending on whether you're upgrading to a minor (e.g. v2.6) or a major (e.g. v3.0) version.

 > For more information about versioning and the differences between minor and major, please refer to the [_Versioning_](CONTRIBUTING.md#versioning) section.

 ### Minor version

-For a minor version upgrade (e.g. from 2.3 to 2.6), _do not_ import the APKG package in Anki as explained in the _Getting started_ section or you will lose your progress.
-Instead, install the [CrowdAnki add-on](https://github.com/Stvad/CrowdAnki) and follow these steps:
+For a minor version upgrade (e.g. from 2.3 to 2.6), _do not_ import the APKG package in Anki as you may have done initially or you will lose your progress.
+Instead, proceed as described in the [_Other languages and versions_](#other-languages-and-versions) section, making sure to pick the correct archive (e.g. `Ultimate_Geography_v[...]_EN.zip` for the standard English deck).

-1. Go to the [_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases) and find the latest release.
-1. In the release's _Downloads_ section, find the `Ultimate_Geography_v[...]_UPGRADE.zip` archive and download it.
-1. Extract the content of the archive on your machine.
-1. Open Anki and make sure your devices are all synchronised.
-1. In the _File_ menu, select _CrowdAnki: Import from disk_.
-1. Browse for and select the _Ultimate\_Geography_ folder you extracted from the archive.
-1. Perform the import.

 ### Major version